cbsajan/reroute-docs/docs/examples/flask-example.md

 # Create a new REROUTE project
 reroute init

-# Choose Flask when prompted
+# Interactive prompts:
 ?
-Select framework: Flask
-?
 Project name: my-flask-api
 ?
-Host: 0.0.0.0
+Which framework would you like to use? flask
 ?
+Would you like to generate test cases?
+Yes

+# Review and confirm:
+# Project Name: my-flask-api
+# Framework: FLASK
+# Host: 0.0.0.0
-Port: 7376
+# Port: 7376
+# Include Tests: Yes
+?
+Does this look correct?
+Yes

 # Navigate to project directory
 cd my-flask-api